 Now that staff are returning to offices across the UK, you need to make sure they are returning to a safe and secure environment.

-Health & Safety in the office is essential, and being proactive will not only help keep staff happy but also reduce the risk of things going wrong.
+Health and safety in the office is essential, and being proactive will not only help keep staff happy but also reduce the risk of things going wrong.
 One of the ways you can keep your staff and building safe is by PAT testing your electrical appliances.

 This short guide will help you understand more about PAT testing in an office environment, how it works, what you need to test and how often you need to get it done.

 - How often do you need to have a PAT test?

 - What needs to be PAT tested

 - Do I need to PAT test new equipment?

 - Who is responsible for PAT testing hired equipment?